 How do I grow soft fruit plants without chemicals?

 Organic farming is farming without the use of artificial chemicals and fertilisers on crops, or the routine use of hormones and antibiotics on animals.
 It is better for the environment, soil, wildlife, and better for us too.
 Organic farmers adhere to strict standards, and rely on manures and compost, natural fertilisers and supplements, crop rotation, mechanical cultivation and biological pest controls that work with the natural immune system of the plants.
-We are members of and certified under Organic Farmers & Growers Ltd.

 We have found that a living, healthy soil will strengthen the plants' own immune systems, and that problems usually occur when the plants are under stress.
 So it is best to plan ahead and get your soil in fine condition before planting.
 Test for phosphates, potash and the soil pH, and balance them if they are incorrect.
 Use plenty of well rotted organic matter before planting, and give a thin mulch around each plant on an annual basis (see individual planting instructions).

 Seaweed, either as a fertiliser or as a foliar spray, is high recommended as it contains many trace elements.
 Keep a regular eye on the plants for any pests and remove them ASAP.
 Use a garlic spray to help prevent any build up of populations.
 If the plant is threatened by severe infestations use a soap wash, or as a last resort try a carefully targeted insecticidal spray.

 For existing customers, orders are accepted on the understanding that you will be invoiced for the full amount after the plants have been despatched.

 For new customers, full payment will be required prior to despatch.